stormpath/stormpath-documentation/source/errors.rst

 **Message**

+Token is invalid because the issued at time (``iat``) is after the current time.

 **User Message**

 *(Same as above)*

-Token is invalid because the issued at time (``iat``) is after the current time.

 Error 10013
 -------------

 **Message**

+This can occur if the token has been manually deleted, or if the token has expired and removed by Stormpath.

 **User Message**

 *(Same as above)*

-Token does not exist.

-**Further Information**

-This can occur if the token has been manually deleted, or if the token has expired and been removed by Stormpath.

 Error 10014
 -------------

 **Message**

+Token is invalid because the issuer of the token does not match the Application validating the token.

 **User Message**

 *(Same as above)*

-Token is invalid because the issuer of the token does not match the Application validating the token.

 Error 10015
 -------------

 **Message**

+Token is no longer valid because the Application that issued the token is not enabled.

 **User Message**

 *(Same as above)*

-Token is no longer valid because the Application that issued the token is not enabled.

 Error 10016
 -------------

 **Message**

+Token is no longer valid because the Account is not in an Account Store assigned to the Application that issued the token.

 **User Message**

 *(Same as above)*

-Token is no longer valid because the Account is not in an Account Store assigned to the Application that issued the token.

 Error 10017
 -------------